 Why I Love These Homemade Biscuits

-There are so many reasons!
-First of all, they are super easy to make, and no special equipment (like a food processor, rolling pin, or biscuit cutter) is necessary.
+There are so many reasons to love these biscuits!
+First of all, they are super easy to make and no special equipment (like a food processor, rolling pin, or biscuit cutter) is necessary.

 It takes no more than 20 or 25 minutes to make them from mixing the dough to pulling them out of the oven.
 Then once they are done they’re moist and flakey and are so tasty (c’mon, look at the picture—you know you want one!).
 And best of all, they can be tossed in the freezer for later.